Hammarn/1MB335/Lab2.md

 In many other programming languages (such as Java & C) `;` denotes a linebreak.
 While it is possible to use it in Python the preferred way of denoting a new line is simply a text line break (i.e. hitting enter on your keyboard).

+If you feel confident in your python skills then you can skip straight to question 1 below, if not then have a read through of the short introduction to python below:

 ### Hello world